Louise's Mum's (Mrs O'Gorman's) Pavlova

 6 egg whites (240g) Beat until stiff peaks form Spread into a 14 inch diameter circle on a sheet of baking parchment.
 Preheat oven to moderately slow.
 Bake in a very slow oven, 140°C, 45–60 minutes, watching closely.
 If it begins to brown, open the oven door to allow it to cool.
 Cool in oven.
 May be kept in an airtight container 24 hours

-1 3/4 cup sugar Add 3 tablespoons at a time, beating well after each addition, until sugar is completely dissolved, and it looks like "the Swiss alps on a sunny day"
+1 3/4 cup sugar (350g) Add 3 tablespoons at a time, beating well after each addition, until sugar is completely dissolved, and it looks like "the Swiss alps on a sunny day"

 2 teaspoons cornflour sift fold in